We all think about the nutrition we need in our own diets, time and time again. At least, I certainly hope that the majority of you out there do!

 More acidic soils tend to have less bioavailability of certain nutrients, such as calcium, magnesium, potassium, and others; alkaline soils may have an excess of the same.
 Either way, an extreme on either side of the spectrum is not ideal for most plants.

 To some degree, adding certain amendments and nutrients can help correct pH imbalances, though not always.
-Adding high-K fertilizers and wood ash, for example, may bring pH up to a more alkaline level, or neutralize acidic soils.
+Adding high-K fertilizers, lime, and wood ash, for example, may bring pH up to a more alkaline level, or neutralize acidic soils.

 What’s the bottom-line best way to improve pH?